 Worst Happy Hour:

 Happy hour at any of the Killington ski lodges including the main bar at KBL and Mahogany Ridge at Snowshed is a disaster that only a clueless tourist would go for.
 The food is both terrible and overpriced, the drinks taste like they are watered down and the place is full of tourists who don’t know any better.
-This all changes though if a good band like Joey Leone or Rick Reddington is playing, as they more than make up for the dire dining environment – tourists don’t even know how lucky they are, despite the terrible food and drinks
+This all changes though if a good band like Joey Leone or Rick Reddington is playing, as they more than make up for the dire dining environment – tourists don’t even know how lucky they are to see these acts, despite the terrible food and drinks

 Located just a few feet from the Killington access road and across a quaint covered wooden bridge, The Birch Ridge Inn is an excellent choice for a high end, romantic dining experience.
 Its prices are high, but the food, decor and service are excellent and any budding Valentino would be well served by this choice if he is hoping to get lucky. if only for one night.